numfocus/gsoc/CONTRIBUTING-students.md

 - 5pts Did you reference projects you coded WITH links to repos or provided code?
 - 5pts Did you provide several methods to contact you? (email, skype, mobile/phone, twitter, chat, and/or tumblr if available)
 - 3pts Did you include a preliminary project plan (before, during, after GSoC)?
-- 3pts Did you state which project you are applying for and why you think you complete the project?
+- 3pts Did you state which project you are applying for and why you think you will end up completing the project?
 - 3pts Do you have time for GSoC?
 This is a paid job!
 State that you have time in your motivation letter, and list other commitments!
 - 1pts Did you add a link to ALL your application files to a cloud hoster like GitHub or Dropbox? (easy points! 😉)
 - 0pts Be honest!
 Only universal Karma points. 🙂